Pinnh/INDEMIND_Camera/README.md

 # INDEMIND_Camera

-A simpler way to get Indemind camera and imu's data (worked on ubuntu18.04 to ubuntu 22.04, ubuntu 24.04 is not test,may also work)
+A simpler way to read Indemind camera and imu's data (worked on ubuntu18.04 to ubuntu 22.04, ubuntu 24.04 is not test,may also work)

 # Dependencies

-opencv4.x (default not need, when you want to show images, open in CMakeLists.txt by set(USE_OPENCV 1) and config it's path)
+opencv4.x (default not need, when you want to show images, open in CMakeLists.txt by set(USE_OPENCV 1) and config opencv's path)

 ## Build and Run